-0/4 Point(s) 0/3 Point(s)

-The Panel determined that the application did not meet the criterion for Nexus as specified in section 4.2.3 (Community Priority Evaluation Criteria) of the AGB.
-The string does not identify or match the name of the community as defined in the application, nor is it a well-known short-form or abbreviation of the community.
-The application received a score of 0 out of 3 points under criterion 2-A: Nexus.

-To receive the maximum score for Nexus, the applied-for string must match the name of the community or be a well-known short-form or abbreviation of the community name.
-To receive a partial score for Nexus, the applied-for string must identify the community.
-"Identify" means that the applied-for string should closely describe the community or the community members, without over-reaching substantially beyond the community.
+Criterion #2: Nexus between Proposed String and Community 0/4 Point(s) 2-A Nexus 0/3 Point(s) The Panel determined that the application did not meet the criterion for Nexus as specified in a (Community Priority Evaluation Criteria) of the AGB.
+The string does not identify or match the community as defined in the application, nor is it a well-known short-form or abbreviation of t community.
+The application received a score of 0 out of 3 points under criterion 2-A: Nexus. ne name of the To receive the maximum score for Nexus, the applied-for string must match the name of the c be a well-known short-form or abbreviation of the community name.
+To receive a partial score the applied-for string must identify the community.
+"Identify" means that the applied-for string closely describe the community or the community members, without over-reaching substantial community. e for Nexus, g should The applied-for string (MUSIC) does not match or identify the name of the community.
+The a applicant limits

-The applied-for string (MUSIC) does not match or identify the name of the community.
+The applied-for string (.MUSIC) does not match or identify the name of the community.
 The applicant limits the proposed community to individuals and entities that have a "current registration and verifiable membership in a global music community organization".
 The string MUSIC, however, identifies all individuals and entities involved in the creation of music, regardless of whether or not they have verifiable membership in a music-related organization.
 The application itself does not provide an estimate for the number of musicians who have registered with one of the proposed community's organizations (of which it lists 42 examples), but one of the largest musician's membership organizations in the US, the American Society of Composers, Authors, and Publishers (ASCAP) has about 500,000 members9.
 The Indian equivalent of ASCAP (also a supporter of the application) has fewer than 3,000 members10.
 The number of amateur musicians worldwide is unknown but is estimated to be about 200 million11 - far surpassing the application's estimate of 4 million individuals registered with musical organizations.
 Therefore, there are many individual musicians identified by the applied-for string who do not fall within the membership of the proposed community.
 This difference between the proposed community and those identified by the string is substantial and is indicative of the degree to which the applied-for string substantially over-reaches beyond the community defined by the application.